Digivorix/ranged-number/README.md

 The compiled documentation is included under the /docs directory.

 ## Compatibility
-This library is compatible with ActionScript 3, C++, Neko, and JavaScript targets for Haxe 3.x and 4.x.
+This library is compatible with the Flash, C++, Neko, and JavaScript targets for Haxe 3.x and 4.x.
 Other targets may be compatible, but have not been tested.

 ## Demo
 Some example code can be found in the /demo directory.